 Author Notes: Fish has always intimidated me.
 I'm not sure why.
-Probably stems from growing up in a house where fish wasn't cooked, well, except for a few times of fried catfish.
+It probably stems from growing up in a house where fish wasn't cooked -- well, except for a few meals of fried catfish.
 Not long ago I decided to take the plunge and jump in feet first.
-I wish I hadn't waited so long.
-Baked fish is so easy!
-When purchasing, be sure the fish doesn't smell too fishy.
-Fresh fish will be best, but frozen will work fine..
+I wish I hadn't waited so long -- baked fish is so easy!
+When you buy your fish, be sure that it doesn't smell too fishy.
+Fresh fish will be best, but frozen will work fine.
 Also, ask the cute fish guy for a cut that is pretty consistent in thickness from one end to the other.
 If they are customer-oriented, they will do so with a smile on their face.
 If not, find another cute fish guy. - vivisue

-- Remove skin from fish either now or before serving.
+- Remove the skin from the fish either now, or before serving.

-- Sprinkle fish with salt and pepper to taste and place in baking dish that has been sprayed with a little oil.
+- Sprinkle the fish with salt and pepper to taste and place it in a baking dish that has been sprayed with a little oil.

-- Melt butter in a medium sized bowl in microwave.
-Be sure and cover the top of the bowl with a paper towel to save clean up time inside the microwave.
+- Melt butter in a medium-sized bowl in the microwave.
+Be sure to cover the top of the bowl with a paper towel to save yourself clean up time inside the microwave.

-- Combine bread crumbs with butter until well-coated and spoon crumb mixture over top of fish.
+- Combine the bread crumbs with the butter until well coated, and spoon the crumb mixture over top of the fish.
 Cover the top of the fish evenly.

-- Bake in oven for 20 minutes if about 1" thick; 30 minutes if 1 1/2" thick.
-Fish should flake with a fork.
-Sprinkle top with fresh chopped chives.
+- Bake in the oven for 20 minutes if about 1 inch thick; 30 minutes if 1 1/2 inches thick.
+When done, the fish should flake with a fork.
+Sprinkle it with chopped fresh chives, and serve.